-Artificial intelligence (AI) is another technology that will change how foods are produced.
-AI will be used to improve food packaging, sort foods according to grades, manage the entire supply chain, control quality, and study consumer preferences.
-Food futurologists follow all these trends to help them provide appropriate advice to their clients.
+Artificial intelligence (AI) is another technology that will change the dynamics of how foods are produced.
+AI will be used in improving food packaging, sorting foods according to grades, managing the entire supply chain, quality control and studying consumer preference.
+Food futurologists follow all these trends that help them to provide appropriate advice to their clients.

 Food futurologists can also predict what we eat and how our diet will change in the next ten years.
-This knowledge will help their clients start developing their products for the future and stay in business.
+This knowledge will help their clients to start developing their products for the future so they can stay in business.

-Food futurologists also help predict if technologies will stay, change or what new technologies are needed.
-This knowledge helps scientists to work on new technologies.
-Their predictions also influence investors on which research and technology to invest in so profits can be reaped.
+Food futurologists also help predict if technologies can change or what new technologies are needed.
+This helps scientists to work on new technologies.
+Their predictions also influence investors on which research and technology to invest so profits can be reaped.